 For those who want their Alerion experience to extend beyond a weekend, the Alerion Express 41 accommodates up to six people for extended cruising.
 The design brief for the stunning new Alerion 41 has been clearly defined from the outset.

-- Maintain strong family resemblance and performance heritage of the AE33 and AE38.
+- Maintain strong family resemblance and performance heritage .

-- Maintain the philosophy of single-handed ease and Alerion Sailing with low force level of operation for which the marque is renowned.
+- Maintain the philosophy of single-handed ease and Alerion Sailing with low force level of operation for which the brand is renowned.

-- Provide the purchaser with endless sailing enjoyment and stress free ownership.
+- Provide the owner with endless sailing enjoyment and stress free ownership.

-The profile shows the natural development from the 33 and 38 with an elegant sheer, low coachroof, and elliptical port lights (opening in this model).
-The bow and stern profiles use the same geometry and family of curves that are derived from the very DNA of Alerion Express and Alerion Sport.
+The profile shows the natural development from the 33 with an elegant sheer, low coachroof, and elliptical port lights (opening in this model).
+The bow and stern profiles use the same geometry and family of curves that are derived from the very DNA of Alerion Express.

 The uncluttered deck layout afforded by under deck control line leads has allowed the design team to add such innovative features as a below decks stowing anchor chute and anchor windlass which allows an uninterrupted sweep of the sheer while underway.
 The water access system (see gallery) enables the transom to be converted to a marvelous boarding area either from swimming or from a dinghy.
 The convertibility aspect of the water access feature, allows the clean lines of the hull to be unspoiled while underway or at anchor.

 Below decks the Alerion 41’s interior is second to none.
 The hand-finished bulkheads and doors are masterpieces of modern yacht construction with more than an acknowledging nod to the days of Vanderbilt and Sopwith.
 The 41 interior can be bespoke; finished in the owner’s choice of American Cherry, exotic Teak or a combination of wood furniture and white bulkheads.